Founder of the Leathercraft Store

 Gerald contacting corporate customers for production orders.

 In the following video, Gerald and I enjoy chatting and reminiscing about the many events that happened over the years at Leathersmith Designs.
-You can hear about the harrowing voyage to a craft show by Gerald, Verna and Lester (at 4:40 minutes into the video), or how my second belt ever made was rejected by my dad (at 1:00 minute).
+You can hear about the harrowing voyage to a craft show by Gerald, Verna, and Lester (at 4:40 minutes into the video), or how my second belt ever made was rejected by my dad (at 1:00 minute).
 I also tell the story of how I had to meet up with a stranger at a large airport outside Canada, without a cellphone or any pictures of what each other looked like (at 6:46 minutes), and I talk with Gail about the difficulties of expanding the business (at 7:57 minutes).

 Jamie & Gerald reminiscing about the changes and development of Leathersmith Designs in this video.

-Leather Artisan: Quentin
+Leather Artisan: Emily Doucette

 Custom Leather Goods & Leather Craft Supplies